mlochbaum/BQN/doc/glossary.md

 * [**Identity value**](fold.md#identity-values): An inferred property of a function: the result of a reduction with this function on an empty array.

 * **Error**: A condition that stops compilation or execution (see [assert](assert.md)).
 * **Inferred property**: A property of a value that is derived by BQN based on constraints.
-If it cannot be derived then the value will not have the property.
+If it can't be derived then the value won't have the property.
 Includes identity values, fill elements, and behavior of Undo and Under.

 ## Namespaces